-No work situation is more vital to continued employment and customer relations than our prompt, effective response to help a utility put people's service back on when it is interrupted by wind, snow or ice.
+work situation is more vital to continued employment and customer relations than our prompt, effective response to help a utility put people's service back on when it is interrupted by wind, snow or ice.
+Tree-trimming work will not be performed when adverse weather conditions are present.